zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 Aograma, and the wisdom was burned by fire, and the same is unhypocrite.

 [APZ 87.3] (#apz87 .3) {#apz87 .3.ref .apz} "Desire Not Was Eraser
-“Desire” tells the craving. whether there is any lust, whether there is an allusion (here (1-3) Should be applied from where any bid in the 4) whether there is a strong lobby, Whether there is a lobby, and whether there is a letter root.
+"Desire" tells the craving. whether there is any lust, whether there is an allusion (here (1-3) Should be applied from where any bid in the 4) whether there is a strong lobby, Whether there is a lobby, and whether there is a letter root.
 Does this desire craving for someone?
 Shantha and compasyon, and he was born with a fire called wisdom,